Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Certification

 \subsection{Preliminaries}

-We first need a few elementary definitions, after introducing the natural integer variables $m, t, g$ and requiring that $m$ is strictly positive.
+We start with defining variables $m, t, g$, which correspond to the parameters of Bin Stretching from \Cref{sec:search} -- $m$ is the number of bins, $t$ is the target capacity (how much the player \algo is allowed to pack), and $g$ is the guarantee capacity (how much the player \adversary is allowed to pack).
+We also require that $m$ is strictly positive, although for any intended use all three variables will be positive.

-The \verb|BinExtended| type represents the list of items present in a given bin, and is then implemented as a list of integers.
-The \verb|BinLoads| type represents the current load of all bins, and is then also implemented as a list of integers, one per bin.
+In order to distinguish some objects in our properties by a specific name, much like in a programming language, we define a few key data types.
+The type \verb|BinExtended| represents the list of items present in a given bin, and is then implemented as a list of integers.
+The type \verb|BinLoads| represents the current load of all bins, and is then also implemented as a list of integers, one per bin.
 The \verb|BinsExtended| type corresponds to a bin configuration in its extended representation (see \Cref{dfn:notation}), and is internally represented as a list of types \verb|BinExtended|, one per bin.

 For any list of integers, the property \verb|Iszero| is true if and only if the list contains only zeros and at most $m$ items.
 It represents the starting loads of the bins, where some bins may be omitted.